efrence/livehtml/README.md

 # DISCLAIMER

-## This project is very incomplete and unstable, for serious stuff check out [Coffeecup](https://github.com/gradus/coffeecup)
+## This project is very incomplete and unstable, for serious stuff check out [Coffeecup](https://github.com/gradus/coffeecup) and [teacup](https://github.com/goodeggs/teacup)
 #

-LiveHTML is a DSL for generating HTML in [LiveScript](https://github.com/gkz/LiveScript) inspired in [Markaby](https://github.com/markaby/markaby).
+LiveHTML is a tiny DSL for generating HTML in [LiveScript](https://github.com/gkz/LiveScript) inspired in [Markaby](https://github.com/markaby/markaby).

 ## Installation